CareerMatch/frontend/README.md

 ## Technologies Used
 - React.js
 - Redux for state management
-- Axios for API requests
+- Ky for API requests
 - Styled-components for styling
 - React Router for navigation